 - Heat olive oil in a large braiser.
 Sear chicken, skin side down until golden brown, flip, and cook for 2-3 minutes more.
 Transfer to a plate and set aside.
 It will finish cooking in the oven.

 - Sauté potatoes in chicken fat until caramelized and golden brown.
 Transfer potatoes to a bowl and set aside.

-- Add flour to remaining chicken fat and whisk until a paste forms.
-It you have no more chicken fat you can add 2 tbsp.
+- Add flour to remaining chicken fat and whisk until paste forms.
+If you have no more chicken fat you can add 2 tbsp.
 (30g) of butter to create more fat.
-Cook paste 1 minute.
+Cook paste for 1 minute.

-- Add broth Mixture and whisk to combine.
-Add garlic and fresh thyme.
+- Add broth mixture and whisk to combine.
+Add the fresh thyme.
 Season to taste with salt and pepper.

 - Place potatoes in sauce, add chicken on top.
 Cover and bake for 40 minutes.

 - Remove from the oven, remove lid and spoon sauce on top, bring to the table and serve!

 Nutrition Information:Yield: 10 Serving Size: 1